San Bartolomeo in Pantano: Description

+Interior

-The interior was much changed over the centuries, but a restoration held in 1951-1961 brought it to the original appearance.
+The interior was much changed over the centuries, but a restoration held in 1951–1961 brought it to the original appearance.
 In the apse was found a Christ in Majesty between Saints and Angels from the late 13th century, attributed to Manfredino d'Alberto.
 The pulpit sculpted in the mid 13th century by Guido da Como was also restored.
-The wooden crucifix in the high altar is from an unknown sculptor with a style resembling that of Giovanni Pisano.
+The wooden crucifix above the high altar is from an unknown sculptor with a style resembling that of Giovanni Pisano.